opensearch-project/.github/RELEASING.md

 ##### Entrance Criteria to Start Release Window

+* Each component release issue has an assigned owner.
 * Documentation draft PRs are up and in tech review for all component changes.
 * Sanity testing is done for all components.
 * Code coverage has not decreased (all new code has tests).